 Our children need positive role models.
 Fortunately, we need to look no further than the saints.
 Check out this collection of saint books for Catholic kids, the perfect resources for building your child’s patron saint posse.
-(Need a handy worksheet for discerning your child’s patron saints?
-Click here!)
+(Want to discern the perfect saint posse?
+I’ve got a toolkit for that!)

 This post contains affiliate links.
 Please see my disclosure policy for details.